Esaych/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![initial wiring]({{ page.img_root }}np-5.jpeg)
 ![base wiring]({{ page.img_root }}np-6.jpeg)

-I found out a couple problems based on this simple wiring:
+I found a couple problems based on this simple wiring:

 1. Anytime the lights got turned on to 100% brightness, the Raspberry Pi would shut down due to power failure.
    Turns out Raspberry Pi Zero was not able to output enough power to my lights.
 I had to power 36 LEDs, but the power from the Pi was probably 5V ~1A.
 (Not enough)
 2. The lights only worked around 50% of the time.
-Signal was muddy.
+The signal was muddy.
 Turned out the power draw from the lights would create noise on the signal line and mess up the commands sent from my python scripts to the NeoPixels.
 3. The Pi Zero was too slow for processing more complicated NeoPixel commands.